 Robyn: It seems to be becoming more important.
 What I wouldn’t want to see though is that the credential holding less value.
 I don’t know what’s going to happen once this gets put into place in April.
 We’ll definitely see some changes.

 Recognition of Prior Learning

 Robyn: The other trend that’s happening as well that I’m noticing a lot is that we have a lot of coaches coming now who are already experienced coaches.
-So not only are they experienced consultants or managers or whatever, they’ve also been coaching for a few years and they decide they want the credential.
+So not only are they experienced consultants or managers or whatever, but they’ve also been coaching for a few years and they decide they want the credential.

 This is an interesting case, too, because you have students coming in who want the credential but they already feel like they’re coaches and they know quite a lot of the stuff.
 In many cases they actually do.
-So if I could wave a magic wand and change one thing about the International Coach Federation if would be their policy on RPL, Recognition of Prior Learning.
+So if I could wave a magic wand and change one thing about the International Coaching Federation if would be their policy on RPL, Recognition of Prior Learning.

 I know you’ll agree with this because the IAC, which I think is the body you helped set up?

 Robyn: The IAC is based on proficiency so if you’re proficient, if you are competent, you get the credential.
 It’s not about having done so many hours of training.